brianknutson/azure-network-protocols/README.md

 ![image alt](https://github.com/brianknutson/azure-network-protocols/blob/87a25e20c2725876e4d509e2c0c73ac4acbf6a79/4.6.png)

+<h2>Observing Packets with Wireshark</h2>

-Step 2 - Observing Packets within Wireshark
+Step 1 - Configuring a Firewall (Network Security Group) and Observing ICMP Traffic
 ------
 I opened the Wireshark program, clicked on “Ethernet”, and then the blue fin icon to start observing packets.